dimagi/commcare-hq/corehq/apps/userreports/README.rst

 type to reference the current index of the item.
 This can be combined with the ``iterator`` expression type to do complex data source transforms.
-This is not described in detail, but the following sample (which creates a table off of a repeat element called “time_logs” can be used as a guide).
+This is not described in detail, but the following sample (which creates a table off of a repeat element called "time_logs" can be used as a guide).
 There are also additional examples in the `practical examples`_:

 ::